A free chapter from my book ‘Murders, Mysteries and Misdemeanors in New York,’ available now.

 I decline to interfere with the course of the law.”

 On 20 March 1899, exactly fifty-eight weeks after the murder, she met her fate calmly and without hysterics.
+Her demeanor in the death chamber was much the same as at her trial, cold and indifferent.
 Unlike male convicts her hair was elaborately styled rather than trimmed all over, hiding the unsightly patch of bare skin required for the head electrode.
 Never having electrocuted a woman before, Edwin Davis decided to place the leg electrode on her ankle rather than her calf.

 Only twelve witnesses were there to watch her die.
 She entered the death chamber just before 11am dressed in black and carrying her Bible.
 She wore a white cord around her neck.
 This, she said, she’d been planning to wear if she’d been acquitted or eventually paroled.
 It took only three minutes for Davis and female prison officers to place the electrodes and buckle the heavy leather restraints.
 She sat calmly as this was done, uttering no sound, saying nothing except a faintly-heard final prayer: